Is it time to replace your old floors? You can’t go wrong with hardwood flooring.

 Before you decide to install floors yourself, make sure that you weigh the pros and cons of this DIY project and get estimates from several flooring installers to know how much you’ll be saving.

 The best way to budget for hardwood flooring is to calculate all the potential costs in advance.
 That way, there are no surprises.

 If you know in advance what your budget is, you can best determine what type of hardwood flooring fits within your parameters.

 Different species, grading, and brand can impact a material’s price.
 And while solid and engineered hardwoods are priced similarly, you can expect to pay more in labor costs for solid hardwood flooring.

 You can save even more money by installing engineered hardwoods yourself.
 However, even if you choose to hire a professional, there are ways to cut costs by doing some of the prep work yourself.

-Whatever you choose, hardwood flooring is worth the investment.
+Whichever material you choose, hardwood flooring is worth the investment.
 It is an attractive and timeless look that will add warmth, beauty, and value to your home.

 If you have any comments or first-hand experiences with hardwood flooring, please post them below or share your pictures via our social media.